cake-archive/cakeup/README.md

 OPTIONS:
         --cake <cake>      The version of Cake to install.
         --nuget <nuget>    The version of NuGet to install.
-        --sdk <sdk>        The version of the dotnet SDK to install.
+        --sdk <sdk>        The version of the .NET Core SDK to install.
 ```

 You can also set parameters to cakeup via the following